librepath/sjxx/docs/0-1读书会/01英文版/01人生五大问题/text-5big.md

 But people seldom think over where such fate originates and why we may have different relationships with different people.
 If someone believes in samsara, he or she won’t be surprised at such relationships.
 The reason is that relationships between people don’t just begin in current life, but originated from many past lives, in which they have left many traces.
-In previ- ous lives, some were our relatives and friends, and some were our enemies.
+In previous lives, some were our relatives and friends, and some were our enemies.
 When we meet each other again in current life, these traces revive and compel us to continue our past stories of love or hatred.
 Let’s take another example.
 Each of us has distinctive talents or can easily excel in certain majors.